plgagne/Game-Boy-Essentials/website/drafts/notes.md

 # Game & Watch Gallery 2

 I adore *Game & Watch Gallery 2*.
-I've played it exclusively during the summer, for when I was a kid because my cousins had it and they would lend it to me during our summers in our respective camping trailers.
+I've played it exclusively during the summer of 1999 and 2000, for when I was a kid because my cousins had it and they would lend it to me during those long summers in our respective camping trailers.
+I've talked before about my puzzlement at Game & Watch devices when I was kid.
+I had no idea what the name meant, since I had never seen a Game & Watch.
+I was a bit too young, and especially from a far too remote region to have ever seen one.
+So in my mind, *Game & Watch Gallery 2* was a minigame collection.
+I never managed to figure out why each game had a classic mode that used extremely simple graphics.
+I could not firgure out why the movement was so choppy in the classic mode.

+Only after getting better at English and reading the messages from the hints section did I figure out that Game & Watch were older games.

 Since I didn't own it, I didn't have the manual to **try** and make sense of what I was playing.